 BIBLIOGRAPHY PAGE

+Well done – very clear outline!

 Introduction

 On March 13, 2020, the COVID-19 pandemic was officially declared a national emergency (Biden 1).
 Ever since, it has been a confusing and terrifying time nationwide, as the pandemic disrupted the normal way of life.
 Americans were asked to stay at home to flatten the curve and stop the spread.
 However, not every environment or job was equally adaptable or conducive to the recommended social-distancing required to prevent widespread infection or protect its people.
 In particular, COVID-19 poses a great threat to prison facilities and universities since both institutions inherently operate with dense and vulnerable populations.